apache/phoenix-site/site/source/src/site/markdown/server.md

 because of missing test-related code in those HBase releases.
 While we expect no issues on these Phoenix release lines, we recommend additional testing by the user to verify that there are no issues.

+## Metrics

+By default, the Phoenix Query Server exposes various Phoenix global client metrics via JMX (for HBase versions 1.3 and up).
+The list of metrics are available [here](https://phoenix.apache.org/metrics.html).

+PQS Metrics use [Hadoop Metrics 2](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/Metrics.html) internally for metrics publishing.
+Hence it publishes various JVM related metrics.
+Metrics can be filtered based on certain tags, which can be configured by the property specified in hbase-site.xml on the classpath.
+Further details are provided in Configuration section.

 ## Configuration

 Server components are spread across a number of java packages, so effective